DigitalHealthIntegration/VaccinationApp/README.md

 - Click on Get started.
 - Create a new project by tapping on the Add project box.
 - Enter the Project name
 - Tap on Create project.
 Following this, Firebase will set up a new project for you.
-This will take just a minute.

 ### Step 2: Configure your app to use Firebase.

 #### 1. Configure an Android app.
 - In the Add an app to get started section, click on Android Icon to add an Android app to Firebase.
 - On the next screen, enter your Android package name, App nickname & Debug signing certificate SHA-1 and click on Register App.
 Your package name is generally the applicationId in your app-level build.gradle file.
 Note : applicationId can be changed at android/app/build.gradle
 - Download the google-services.json file & place it in your project’s app root directory. path : android/app/google-services.json
 - Run flutter packages get
 - App is ready to build on android devices